 Papayas are heavy feeders.
 Apply plenty of aged manure or compost regularly near the base of your plant.

 You can also apply complete fertilizer like 15-15-15, 0.1 kg, or a similar mixture at intervals of two weeks during the first six months and 0.2 kg after that.

 For pots, you can opt for liquid or slow-release balanced fertilizers.

 Pests that can attack it are fruit flies, mites, black vine weevil, aphids, leafhoppers, and whitefly.
 In diseases, it suffers from soil fungi, powdery mildew, fruit rot, papaya ringspot virus, and nematodes.

-Papaya fruit set occurs 10-12 months after planting.
-The fruit is sensitive to sunburn and it must be separated from the tree carefully using plastic gloves or something similar, pick it lightly with a twist or use a short knife, leaving 0.5 cm stalk.
+Papaya fruit set occurs 9-12 months after planting.
+The fruit is sensitive to sunburn, and it must be separated from the tree carefully using plastic gloves or something similar.
+Pick it lightly with a twist or use a short knife, leaving a 0.5 cm stalk.

 Harvesting should be done according to the following maturity indices: